DavidJCobb/gcc-plugin-bitpack/README - XML OUTPUT.md

   * **`category`:** Indicates membership in a bitpacking category (see the `name` attribute).
 * An optimization: if a member element is an integral value, and there exists a `c-types > integral` or `c-types > integral > typedef` element representing the member's value type, then the following attributes will be omitted under the following conditions:
   * The `bitcount` attribute ordinarily present on `integer` member elements is omitted if any of the following conditions are true:
-    * The member is a bitfield, and its `bitcount` attribute would be equivalent to the bitfield width.
+    * The member is a bitfield, and its `bitcount` attribute would be equivalent to the bitfield width.[^bool-typedef-edgecase]
     * The member is not a bitfield, and its `bitcount` attribute would be equivalent to the corresponding attribute on the corresponding `integral`/`typedef` type element.
   * The `min` and `max` attributes ordinarily present on `integer` member elements are omitted if their values would be identical to those of the corresponding attributes on the corresponding `integral`/`typedef` type element.
   * `category` and `annotation` child elements are omitted if they would be identical to any such elements on the corresponding `integral`/`typedef` type element.

+[^bool-typedef-edgecase]: When writing tools that act on the XML, be mindful of an edge-case here.
+If the global bitpacking options specify that some integral typedef should be treated as a boolean, *and* any to-be-serialized struct has a bitfield member declared to that ype, *and* the bitfield width is greater than 1, *and* the member in question either does not specify bitpacking options which would change its bitcount *or* specifies bitpacking options that work out to the same bitcount as the bitfield width, *then* there will exist an `integral` or `typedef` type node for the boolean type, but the boolean type will lack a `bitcount` attribute.

 ### `stats`